 - 1 tablespoon crystallized ginger

-In a medium bowl, sift together flour, baking powder, and salt.
+In a medium bowl, sift together all of the flour, baking powder, and salt.

 In the bowl of a mixer fitted with the paddle attachment, cream the butter, sugar, and vanilla until light and fluffy.